MATH *1601 Modern Mathematics for the Social Sciences

 3 hours; 3 credits

 Mathematics 1601 [1.8] covers recent developments in mathematics of significance to the social scientist.
 Linear programming including necessary introductory topics and study of a computer language.
-(Not open to students who are enrolled in or have completed Mathematics 2.4 or a Mathematics Department course numbered 5 or higher except with permission of the chairperson.)
+(Not open to students who are enrolled in or have completed any mathematics course numbered 2101 or higher except with permission of the chairperson.)

 Prerequisite: course 2 of the New York State Sequential Mathematics Curriculum, or two-and-one-half years of high school mathematics including one year of geometry and a course in intermediate algebra, or Mathematics 0.04, or a grade of C- or higher in Mathematics 0.35 or 0.36 or 0.44, or the equivalent.